servicebus/kafkabus/README.md

 > NOTE: The Kafka version is still in development.
 If you want a stable servicebus now, check out rabbitbus.
 It's been used in production to process billions of dollars in transactions in trading systems.

-Simple service bus for sending events between processes using kafka
+Simple service bus for sending events between processes using kafka.

-`@servicebus` is a collection of components made for building distributed systems, and as such, some of the tools exist to help implement patterns such as CQRS.
+`@servicebus` is a collection of components made for building distributed systems, and as such, some of the tools exist to help implement patterns such as CQRS (see more below).

-## Sending and Receiving
+You can use servicebus `send/listen` for one to one messaging, or `publish/subscribe` for one to many messaging.

+## Send / Listen

 Servicebus allows simple sending and recieving of messages in a 1:1 sender:listener configuration.
 The following two processes will send an event message called 'my.event' every second from process A to process B via RabbitMQ and print out the sent event: